Labor, Delivery, and Postpartum Care

 Breastfeeding is a natural process, but it can take some time for you and your baby to learn.
 Most women are able to breastfeed.
 A few women cannot breastfeed because of medical conditions or other problems.

 Lots of breastfeeding help is available.
 Peer counselors, nurses, doctors, and certified lactation consultants can teach you what you need to know to get started.
 They also can give advice if you run into challenges.

 What kinds of foods should I eat while breastfeeding?

 The following tips will help you meet the nutritional goals needed for breastfeeding:

-- Your health care provider may recommend that you continue to take your prenatal multivitamin supplement while you are breastfeeding.
-The baby’s health care provider may recommend that you give your baby 400 international units of vitamin D daily in drop form.
-This vitamin is essential for strong bones and teeth.
+- Your health care professional may recommend that you continue to take your prenatal multivitamin supplement while you are breastfeeding.

-- Drink plenty of fluids and drink more if your urine is dark yellow.
-It is a good idea to drink a glass of water every time you breastfeed.
+- Drink plenty of fluids, and drink more if your urine is dark yellow.

-What are some birth control methods that I can use while breastfeeding?
+What birth control methods can I use while breastfeeding?